-Diverse and vibrant.
-You do not have to profess faith in Jesus Christ to attend SAU.
-However, most of our students and all of our faculty and staff are committed Christians.
-We have over 40 Christian denominations represented on campus.
-There are almost 50 different small groups and Bible studies offered each semester which shows that the community as a whole wants to grow spiritually.
-Our chapel services are a central feature of our life together as a community.
-Learn more about spiritual life on campus.
+Spiritual life on campus is diverse and vibrant!
+Although students are not required to profess faith in Jesus Christ to attend SAU, most of our students and all of our faculty and staff are committed Christians.
+Over 40 Christian denominations are represented within our community.
+Numerous Bible studies and small groups are held on campus.
+Chapel services are central to our community life.
+Learn more about spiritual life at SAU.

-Chapel at SAU is a time for our campus community to come together for authentic worship and practical teaching.
-It is one of the highlights of each week.
-Chapel is required twice a week for all full-time students living on campus.
-Commuters who are full-time students must attend if they live in the 49283 zip code area or have a class immediately before AND after chapel.
-Part-time students are not required to attend chapel, but chapel attendance is encouraged for all students.
+Chapel is a time for our campus community to come together to engage in authentic worship and hear practical teaching from the Word.
+Biweekly chapel attendance is required for all full-time students living on campus.
+Commuters who are full-time students must attend if they live in the 49283 zip code area or have class immediately before AND after chapel.
+Part-time students are encouraged to attend chapel, but not required.

-Spring Arbor University is controlled by a board of trustees and is affiliated with the Free Methodist Church of North America.
-The FMC is part of the Wesleyan holiness movement that was started by John and Charles Wesley.
-We have a close and productive relationship with the Free Methodist Church, but with over 40 denominations represented, the campus atmosphere is interdenominational.
-To learn more about the Free Methodist Church, visit fmcusa.org
+SAU is affiliated with the Free Methodist Church of North America.
+The FMC is part of the Wesleyan Holiness Movement started by John and Charles Wesley.
+Learn more about the Free Methodist Church.

-What are your admission criteria for transfer students?
+What are your admissions requirements for transfer students?